arthurcolle/claude-code-sdk-python/arthur_colle_biography.md

 ### Claude Code Authentication Breakthrough

-In December 2024, Collé made a significant breakthrough by solving Claude Code's OAuth authentication issues for Python developers.
+In June 2025, Collé made a significant breakthrough by solving Claude Code's OAuth authentication issues for Python developers.
 This work enabled Python developers to fully utilize their Claude Code Max subscriptions ($200/month) programmatically, rather than being restricted to API-only access with credit-based billing.

 Key achievements:
 - Discovered and documented the OAuth 2.0 with PKCE security flow used by Claude Code